anthonygore/interactive/public/codetorial/tutorials/ref-reactive/steps/05/content.md

 })
 ```

-The advantage of `reactive` is that it doesn’t require you to access the `value` subproperty.
+One advantage of `reactive` is that it doesn’t require a `value` property.

 ```js
 data.name === 'Peter Griffin' // true